CJBuchel/TMS/README.md

 2. Either wait for a network connection by monitoring the header messages (if on the web or using mDNS).
     - Or navigate to the connection page in the top right corner and manually enter the ip.
 Afterwards go back to view selector screen
 3. Once you have connected to the server and no header messages are displayed in the app bar.
 Login through the button in the top right.
-    - On the first startup only one user will be active, `admin` with a password of `password`.
+    - On the first startup only one user will be active, `admin` with a password of `admin`.
 4. After logging in go back to the view selector screen and click on `Setup`
 5. Provide the generated CSV for your event or create a new one using a supported [FLL Schedule generator](https://firstaustralia.org/fll-scheduler/)
 6. (Optional) Input an admin password, it's recommended but not essential.
-By default the password will stay as `password`
+By default the password will stay as `admin`
 7. (Optional) Input an event name
 8. Click submit and go back to the view selector.
     - Note that the setup page is live, most of the options can be edited and submitted again during a running event with the exception of the CSV file which will overwrite the existing data.
-9. Setup users by going to the `Dashboard` page and clicking on the menu icon in the top left.
+9. Setup users by going to the `Dashboard` page and clicking on the arrow on the left.
 Then click `Users` in the drawer menu.
 10. You can either create your own users by clicking on the `+` or generate a set of default users for the event by clicking the `Add Defaults` button.
-    - By default all generated users will have the password `password` and should be changed to suite the event if needed.
+    - By default all generated users will have the password of their username and should be changed to suite the event if needed.
 11. Once complete the system should be ready for event use.

 ## Sound Notice